hugebelieve/GenericRecyclerView/README.md

 Checkout the following Demonstration<br/>
 ![](showcase.gif)

-Here is an example code for Vertical RecyclerView shown in the image
+Here is an example code for Vertical RecyclerView shown in the image</br>
 {% gist 44d8184baec23b04aeaa180db2b166bd gist.md %}